 I was told by the computer doctor that my wife’s desktop computer had all but died at the hands of a virus and, in addition, it had been obsolete for years.
 A new replacement was needed.
 My mind immediately went to a two-brand consideration class — Dell (most of my computers had been Dell) and HP (I have HP printers and have always like the “HP Way”).
 But minutes later, I decided to buy an ASUS computer even though I had never heard of it.
 Why?
 Three factors were convincing.

-2. The story.
 He told me that ASUS has been the motherboard supplier for most of the leading computer brands.
 This was critical because performance and reliability is much more important to me than price.
+[Check out my book on the importance of signature stories for brands.]

 First, the power of influencers was crucial.
 It is reminiscent of the ideas so long ago of Regis McKenna, who helped Apple get off the ground with the concept that PR to influentials should lead the way.